 The Diagnostic Tool lets you make several adjustments and settings to configure the Diagnostic Tool to your particular needs.
 It also contains an OBD2 DTC Library that allows you to search for DTC definitions.
-The following functions, adjustments and settings can be performed from the "Tool Settings" menu:
+The following functions, adjustments and settings can be performed when the Diagnostic Tool is in "Tool Setting" mode:

 - Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Diagnostic Tool's audible tone "on" and "off."
-When turned "on," a tone sounds each time a button is pressed. - Display Backlight: Turns the display backlight on and off. - DTC Library Library of OBD2 DTC definitions. - Firmware Version: Displays the Diagnostic Tool's firmware version. - Select Language: Sets the display language for the Diagnostic Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Diagnostic Tool's display to USA or metric.
+When turned "on," a tone sounds each time a button is pressed. - Display Backlight: Turns the display backlight on and off. - Select Language: Sets the display language for the Diagnostic Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Diagnostic Tool's display to USA or metric.